opendaylight/docs/docs/user-guide/pcep-user-guide.rst

 Configuration
 '''''''''''''
 This capability is enabled by default.
-In PCEP-SR draft version 6, SR Explicit Route Object/Record Route Object subobjects IANA code points change was proposed.
-In order to use the latest code points, a configuration should be changed in following way:
+In order to disable it, a configuration should be changed in following way:

 **URL:** ``/restconf/config/pcep-segment-routing-app-config:pcep-segment-routing-app-config``